 Why the 25 in 25® Exercise Challenge?

 In my family, it was the busiest month for all of us.
 We had at least six parties to attend in the 3-4 days around Christmas.
 On top of that, my husband and I would drive home to Indiana from Washington, D.C. (now North Carolina).
 When I offered up the challenge in the first year, I was surprised that everyone in my family, except for one person, decided to participate.
 That has continued for seventeen years.

 - Exercise purposefully for 25 minutes every day starting December 1.
 It can be all at once or spread throughout the day.

 - Alternatively, wear a pedometer and walk 3 miles or 6000 steps.

-- There are no excuses, even if they have a cold, are traveling, or pregnant!
+- There are no excuses, even if they have a cold, are traveling, or are pregnant!
 Remember, it is a choice to participate, not mandatory.

-My favorite story is when my niece Ava was four, and she was on her mom's elliptical machine, saying she needed to get her 40 hours in for Aunt Marcey.
-My nieces Ava and Lily have done it since they were both little, often dancing and playing outside to get in their 25.
+My favorite story is from when my niece Ava was four, and she was on her mom's elliptical machine, saying she needed to get her 40 hours in for Aunt Marcey.
+My nieces Ava and Lily have done it since they were little, often dancing and playing outside to get in their 25.
 Sometimes my family will grumble about exercising, but it's always a choice, and it certainly pushes them.

 The 25 in 25® Challenge

 Five years ago, I started the challenge on Coach.Me to open it up to people all over the world.
 Then I moved it to the Nudge platform, and now with so many challenges, I've taken it back to just the family.
 The holiday season is the hardest to stay active, but everyone (even you!) can find 25 minutes, a 10 and 15-minute chunk, or walk 6000 steps.
 Knowing that you have other family members going through the same struggles with time and the same parties makes you want to keep going.